-Successful delivery of INSPIRE's evidence-based prevention program and services depends on broadscale collaboration - as described in Section 1 of the WWO Roadmap - between multiple sectors and stakeholders.
-These include public, private, civil society, and faith alliances - at national and local levels - and may link departments responsible for education, health, justice, finance, social welfare, civil society organizations, professional associations, faith-based organizations, academic institutions, foundations, and other NGOs.
+Successful delivery of what works for children and families - whether using Hope Groups in crisis, or INSPIRE's evidence-based prevention program and services, depends on broadscale collaboration - as described in Section 1 of the WWO Roadmap - between multiple sectors and stakeholders.
+These include public, private, civil society, and faith alliances - at national and local levels - and may link departments responsible for education, health, justice, finance, social welfare, civil society organizations, professional associations, faithbased organizations, academic institutions, foundations, and other NGOs.